Steel and Equipment Shipping from Vietnam

 The suitable vessel depends on cargo size, weight, volume, packing, lifting method, stowage requirement, loading port, discharge port, cargo gear and laycan.
 A vessel should not be selected only because the freight rate is low.
 Wrong vessel selection may create loading delay, cargo damage, crane issue, stowage problem or discharge difficulty.

-SVC Marine can support vessel matching and chartering coordination involving:
+SVC Marine can support vessel matching and chartering work involving:

 - General cargo vessels